ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 Hence, the correct answer is: **Create an Amazon S3 gateway endpoint to enable a connection between the instances and Amazon S3.**

 The option that says: **Set up a NAT Gateway in the public subnet to connect to Amazon S3** is incorrect.
-This will enable a connection between the private EC2 instances and Amazon S3 but it is not the most cost-efficient solution.
-NAT Gateways are charged on an hourly basis even for idle time.
+This will enable a connection between the private EC2 instances and Amazon S3 but it is not the most cost-efficient solution. ==NAT Gateways are charged on an hourly basis even for idle time.==

 The option that says: **Create an Amazon S3 interface endpoint to enable a connection between the instances and Amazon S3** is incorrect.
 This is also a possible solution but it's not the most cost-effective solution.
 You pay an hourly rate for every provisioned Interface endpoint.

-The option that says: **Set up an AWS Transit Gateway to access Amazon S3** is incorrect because this service is mainly used for connecting VPCs and on-premises networks through a central hub.
+The option that says: **Set up an ==AWS Transit Gateway== to access Amazon S3** is incorrect because this service is mainly ==used for connecting VPCs and on-premises networks through a central hub.==

 **References:**

 https://docs.aws.amazon.com/AmazonS3/latest/userguide/privatelink-interface-endpoints.html

 https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html

 **Check out this Amazon S3 Cheat Sheet:**